upa-url/upa/doc/string_input.md

 For string input, the library supports UTF-8, UTF-16, UTF-32 encodings and several string types, including `std::basic_string`, `std::basic_string_view`, null-terminated strings of any char type: `char`, `char8_t`, `char16_t`, `char32_t`, or `wchar_t`.

+Other classes that have a `data()` function that returns a pointer to one of the char types listed above and a `size()` function that has an integer return type are also supported (e.g. `std::vector<char>`).

-The ATL/MFC and Qt library string types are also supported.
+The ATL/MFC and Qt library string types are supported.
 To use them you need to include the header files listed in the table below instead of `url.h`:

 | Library | Supported string types | Include instead of `url.h` |
 |-|-|-|